Rsantct/DRC/README.md

 <img src="https://github.com/Rsantct/DRC/blob/master/doc/time_clearance.png" width="480">

-Graphical information will help you also to detect inaudible gaps than can appear from your hardware stuff.
+Graphical information will help you also to detect inaudible gaps that can appear from your hardware stuff.
 The following both channels direct loop ilustrates this anomalie:

 <img src="https://github.com/Rsantct/DRC/blob/master/doc/gaps_in_recorded.jpg" width="480">